futurice/jalapeno/docs/docs/installation.md

 ## Use via Docker

-It is possible to use jalapeno via Docker without installing it locally.
+It is possible to use Jalapeno via Docker without installing it locally.
 Jalapeno image is available from the GitHub Container Registry, and thus the following command on a *nix system is equivalent to running `jalapeno` locally: